Personal Journey

 Although I look back on those times as the breadwinner with a mixed sense of emotions that range from trauma to melancholy, I now realise that I didn’t have the emotional capability or the explicit knowledge to deal with the situation like I would be able to now.
 Although the pressure of life and business sank me at the time (with some self-inflicted episodes), it was never about ‘debt’, it was about the constant pressure of having to earn enough to pay for everything and never being ahead of ourselves financially.
 The positive I take from this period of my life – apart from my wonderful children – is that I somehow managed to always put food on the table for them, managed to give my children a lifestyle that I didn’t have as a child, managed to give them a beautifull home, and didn’t lose the family home… although I was very close a couple of times.

-After Ann-Marie and I finally separated, I’d had a decade to mentally prepare for the seperation since we’d told our parents in 2003 and whatever was to happen in the next chapter of life, I never wanted to ever be in that position of uncertainty again.
-Life after over twenty-five years with Ann-Marie was very up and down and I had close friendships with Beccy (a broadcast journalist), Alice (a ferry terminal manager) and Hannelie (a company secretary) before settling down in 2018 with Rachel Lucy who is a cello teacher and chamber music specialist who I’d known since 2005.
+After Ann-Marie and I finally separated, I’d had a decade to prepare for the seperation since we had told our parents in 2003 and whatever was to happen in the next chapter of life, I knew I didn’t want to be in a position of uncertainty again.

 My son Harrison is an amazing son, man and dad.
-He and my daughter-in-law [Linzi] have given me a lovely grandson called Freddie… and I still think about Freddie’s little brother Teddy who we sadly lost.
+He and my daughter-in-law Linzi have given me a lovely grandson called Freddie… and I still think about Freddie’s little brother Teddy who we sadly lost.
 I love my daughter Jess very much and think of her constantly, but sadly she doesn’t want any contact with me and we’ve been estranged since the summer of 2014.
 The feeling of loss is unbelievable, but I live in hope that one day she’ll get back in touch.

 Although my parents had their difficulties, they always tried to do their best for me.
-Dad died in January 2012 (aged 87) and mum died in August 2022 (aged 92).
 Mums bipolar reoccurred when she was in her eighties, to the point she needed to be sectioned twice.
 Bipolar disorder is cruel, the extremes are wild and the reality of ‘today, is the tomorrow, you worried about yesterday’, can often have no meaning at all.
 I’m blessed that I have my dad’s happy disposition and feel happy ‘nearly all of the time’.
-Although I’ve never drank, I’ve never done drugs, I’ve never smoked or gambled; I have a problem with my eating and weight.
-After getting up to 24.5 stones, I lost 10.5 stones in a year, but I’m back up to over 18 stones again and everyday’s a battle!
-You can choose not to participate in alcohol, drugs, smoking and gambling, but you have to eat.
+Sadly, dad died in January 2012 (aged 87) and mum died in August 2022 (aged 92).

 Over the years, I’ve learned some great coping strategies that have got me through life.
 I’m lucky, whatever’s going on in life, I can get to the point of thinking “things could always be worse”.
 If something unpleasent happens, I can accept it, be thankful for the nice times, close the chapter, and get on with the next chapter.
 Looking back on my adolescent years, I could have made some seriously bad choices but music kept me motivated, on track, and out of trouble.
 At different times of my life, I’ve managed to get through with the help of some incredible people.
-Ann-Marie – in the early days – had blind faith and trust that I would never lose our home (when I used it as bank security… far too often!) and I’ve been lucky to also have a great family, amazing colleagues, wise mentors, wonderful friends, supportive stakeholders, and nowadays, my wonderful partner Rachel Lucy.
+Ann-Marie – in the early days – had blind faith and trust that I would never lose our home, when I used it as bank security… far too often and I’ve been lucky to also have a great family, amazing colleagues, wise mentors, wonderful friends, supportive stakeholders, and nowadays, my wonderful partner Rachel Lucy.
 There’s a lovely saying… “the happiest people don’t have the best of things, they just try and make the best of things”… and that’s what I would like to think I’ve done.

 If any musicians out there are struggling and want to talk to someone, please don’t suffer alone, contact Music Minds Matter on 0808 802 8008.
 It doesn’t have to be a major crisis, or about music; their counsellors are there to listen, support and help at any time.